Getting Candidates Interested in Your Commission Only Sales Jobs

 As your phone starts ringing, you’ll need to schedule your potential sales reps into individual or group interviews.

 Before you can do that, you’ll need to ask the right questions to screen candidates, and also give them the information they need to decide if the job is a good fit for them.
-If you’re not used to it, taking those calls can be tough – It can be tricky to get all your information across and screen candidates at the same time as answering awkward questions.
+If you’re not used to it, taking those calls can be tough.
+When recruiting sales reps, it can be tricky to get all your information across and screen candidates at the same time as answering awkward questions.

 For example, what do you say when someone inevitably asks, “Is this position commission only?”
 Gulp.
 How do you respond to this?
 If you’re honest and immediately tell them that it is a commission sales rep position, most candidates won’t be interested.
 They won’t take the time to find out what’s involved in the role or what their other benefits may be – They’ll put down the phone and you’ve lost them for good.

 We know this is an issue many sales hiring managers and HR professionals face.
 We spoke with a professional sales hiring manager with over 40 years of experience.
 We put together this guide exploring the mechanics of taking candidate phone calls and what you can say to increase their chances of coming to interview.

 Your only goal when taking calls is screening a potential commission sales rep candidate and scheduling the good ones in for an in-person interview.
 The candidate will ask questions to decide if they want to meet with you.
 Remember – As the employer, you’re making a sale when you’re hiring a commission sales rep!

 If you can persuade the sales candidate to come to interview, they’ll have to practice and take the time to come into your office.
 This means they have a stake in this transaction.
 Once they have “skin in the game”, they are much more likely to listen to your entire presentation about the position.